Skip to main content

 In 1973, Tarpon Lake Volunteer Fire Dept. was organized by nine concerned citizens, primarily to protect Windmill Point and Anchorage subdivisions.
 It was originally operated out of a lean-to located at the intersection of Tarpon Lake Blvd and Anchorage Lane.
 Original members included Phil English, Dean Walker, Al Knight, Roger Garrett, Bob Timoney, Charles Bedell, Charles Bennett, Tom Jarrell and Mike Nabor.
 The first Volunteer Fire Chief was Edward "Bud" Pirwitz.

 1st Engine - 10/23/73 Purchased a 1945 Dodge from Seminole Park Volunteer Fire Dept. for $250.
-Had a 500gpm front mount PTO pump.
-Truck was named "Snoopy"
+It had a 500gpm front mount PTO pump.
+Truck was named "Snoopy".

 1974